 Try not to buy more stuff or spend cash while doing the car boot sale.
 It is so easy to buy a bacon sandwich and coffee and a few extra bits and blow some of your profit.
 Don’t do it otherwise it’s just not worth your effort.
 Take a flask and food with you so all of your profit can go towards your move.

 Have a range of places to display your goods.
-A fold-out table, a blanket laid on the floor and a clothes rail or two.
+A fold-out table, a blanket or groundsheet laid on the floor and a clothes rail or two.
 You can create quite a large space around your vehicle so make the most of your selling platform.

 Make your stall look tidy and try not to stack things on top of each other.
 Every item needs to be visible on your table.